-Miguel Unzueta is an Associate Professor of Management and Organizations at the UCLA Anderson School of Management.
-He joined the faculty at UCLA in 2006 after earning his PhD in Organizational Behavior from the Stanford Graduate School of Business.
+Miguel Unzueta is a Professor of Management and Organizations.
+He joined the faculty at the UCLA Anderson School of Management in 2006 after earning his PhD in Organizational Behavior from the Stanford Graduate School of Business.

-Professor Unzueta studies diversity, bias, & discrimination.
-More specifically, his research explores how people understand their position within social and interpersonal hierarchies and the impact this understanding has on their perceptions of self, others, and group-based inequality.
-His latest research explores the manner in which people define diversity and the impact that particular diversity definitions have on the representation of racial minorities in organizations.
-His research has been published in top management and psychology journals including Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, Psychological Science, and the Journal of Experimental Social Psychology.
-In recognition of his research record, he was awarded the Eric and "E" Juline award for excellence in faculty research at UCLA in 2012.
+Professor Unzueta studies diversity, bias, and discrimination.
+His latest research explores the manner in which people and companies define diversity and the impact that contemporary diversity definitions have on the representation of women and racial minorities in organizations.
+His research has been published in top management and psychology journals including Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology, and Psychological Science.
+In recognition of his research record, he was awarded the Eric and "E" Juline award for excellence in faculty research at UCLA Anderson.

-Professor Unzueta teaches courses on managerial psychology (MGMT 409) and negotiations (MGMT 286) in both the FEMBA and full-time MBA programs.
-In 2010, Unzueta was awarded the George Robbins Teaching Award at UCLA Anderson.
-More recently, he was selected by MBA blog Poets and Quants as one of the best 40 business school professors under age 40.
+Unzueta teaches courses on negotiations, managerial psychology, and leadership in all of UCLA Anderson's MBA programs.
+He was awarded the George Robbins Teaching Award for excellence in the classroom and the Faculty Community Engagement Award for exemplifying service to the school through his engagement with students and alumni.
+He was also selected by MBA blog Poets and Quants as one of the best 40 business school professors under age 40.